 Design Requirements: Vessel and Scientific

 The scientific requirements address the vessel as a research platform: the instrumentation it carries, the laboratories it accommodates, and the data collection and communication systems that enable its scientific mission.
-Stationkeeping capability is as important to the scientific requirements as it is to the vessel requirements — many research activities demand that the ship remain stationary or follow a precise track for hours or days.
 The integration of noise-dampening materials and vibration isolation mounts for sensitive scientific instruments reflects a design constraint unique to research vessels: the ship’s own machinery must not interfere with the measurements it is there to enable.

 Scientific Applications